 This goes over the port forwarding process for Parsec specifically.
 Note that this is time-consuming and there's room for error, you should probably only do this if you know what you're doing.
 You should also only have to do this if Parsec cannot negotiate your connection, and you are getting error -6023.

 - Press Windows key + R, type

 Enter the user and password.
 Google for the default login info for your specific router model if you don't know the correct one.
 Keep in mind someone may have changed it on your router

 Checking UPnP is activated

 Search through the router's menus for DHCP, Address Reservation, IP Binding or Static Lease.
-When you find it, you might see fields with names similar to the ones below (to make a new one, you might need to click Add or something similar).
-The names and general organization of the section varies a bit from router to router.
+When you find the right place, you may see fields with names similar to the ones below.
+To add a new address, you might need to click Add or something similar.
+These options may look a bit different from router to router.

 - IP Address or Reserved/Ipv4/Assigned Address: Set to your IPv4 Address

 - MAC Address or Physical Address: Set to your Physical Address

 After that, click a button to save and apply your changes, and reboot your router.

 Search through the router's menus for Port Range Forwarding, Port Forwarding, Virtual Servers, or similar.
-When you find it, you might see fields with names similar to the ones below (to make a new one, you might need to click Add, or something similar).
-The names and general organization of the section varies a lot from router to router.
+When you find it, you may see fields with names similar to the ones below (to make a new one, you might need to click Add, or something similar).
+These options may look quite different from router to router.

 - IP Address, Local IP or Internal IP: Set to your IPv4 Address

 - External IP: Leave it blank or unaltered